Poor Things costumes

 Credit: Searchlight

-If you think some of the shirts in Poor Things look like vaginas, it’s sort of because they’re meant to: “Lots of them were references to female body parts,” Holly told LA Times.
+If you think some of the shirts in Poor Things look like vaginas, it’s sort of because they’re meant to: “Lots of them were references to female body parts,” Hannah told LA Times.
 “I remember bringing Emma to the set, and Yorgos looked at me and said in a sort of deadpan voice, ‘It’s a vagina blouse.’
 And it was, but not slavishly, just subtly.
 That is what was going on in my mind.”

 The puff sleeves were even bigger at the start of filming